All About Golden Retrievers

 To accomplish this, he crossed a Wavy-Coated Retriever with a Tweed Water Spaniel.
 The result was four puppies with excellent bird-hunting abilities.
 Later, the yellow Wavy-Coated Retriever was cross-bred with Bloodhounds, black retrievers, setters, and Tweed Spaniels.
 This crossbreeding produced dogs with similar characteristics but with a distinct yellow flat coat.
 Some of these dogs entered the United States in the early 1900s with Lord Tweedmouth's sons, and in 1912, they were formally recognized as the Golden (or Yellow) Retriever.
 This breed has since gained much popularity in America.

-What does the American Kennel Club say about Golden Retrievers?
-They recognized the breed in 1927, and the Golden Retriever remains today one of the most popular dog breeds in the United States.
+The American Kennel Club recognized the breed in 1927, and it remains one of the most popular dog breeds in the United States today.